Gary Ablett, Jr.

 Gary returned to his sparkling form in 2015 before being struck down by various injuries including a serious knee injury late in the season.
 Then after a change of luck in 2016 Gary played the first 16 games of the season before suffering a recurring injury to his shoulder he had reconstructed in 2014.
 In 2017 Gary was sensational again playing a dominant role in the midfield as well as hitting the scoreboard on regular occasions.
 Whilst a hamstring injury interrupted the last bit of his season, Gary managed 14 games and won the Club Best & Fairest for a fourth time.

 In 2018, Gary returned to Geelong in what was a terrific homecoming playing 19 games for the season and his first final since 2010.
-While the Cats were determined to go deeper into September action, they would have gathered great confidence on how the elite midfield started to gel throughout the season and would be looking forward to 2019.
+While the Cats were determined to go deeper into September action, they used the season as momentum heading into 2019 as they were arguably the most dominant team for the majority of the season.
+Unfortunately the team was knocked out in the Preliminary Final by the eventual Premiers, Richmond.

 Channel 7 Discovered